|

 better method is that smaller fish might reposition the bait and allow for a hookset

-for a proper, instant hookset I've found out.
+for a proper, instant hookset I've found.
 I believe the ones we miss

 many times are even smaller, so it's going to happen.

-frog should will be laying 1/2 ways back to the boat, or shore if you're on
+frog would be sitting 1/2 ways back to the boat, or shore if you're on

-where it would come back for a second try, it'd be too far away for them to
+where it would be able to come back for a second try.
+If

 nothing happens, twitch it once or twice, and if still not work it back in